 While the new hardware technologies discussed in this chapter provide many exciting opportunities for future science applications, there will undoubtedly be very significant challenges for science applications to leverage these technologies.
 As previously discussed in Chapter 3, previous technology transitions have forced the developers of scientific and engineering applications to explicitly exploit dramatically increasing levels of parallelism.
 The form of parallelism that is exploited evolves, to reflect contemporaneous HPC architectures, but the basic tenet has held true for the last five decades, since the introduction of vector mainframes.
-With the end of Dennard scaling, and the cessation of clock frequency growth, increased capability now comes from exponentially increasing parallelism, and developers have to uncover these levels of parallelism in the algorithms, explicitly represent it, and then choreograph the interaction of millions of independent threads of computation.
-This is a daunting task today, and will only grow as we transition to exascale, where the number of independent threads will increase to be on the order of billions.
+With the end of Dennard scaling, and the cessation of clock frequency growth, increased capability now comes from exponentially increasing parallelism, and developers already uncover these levels of parallelism in the algorithms, explicitly represent it, and then choreograph the interaction of millions of concurrent operations.
+This is a daunting task today, and will only grow as we transition to exascale, where the number of independent operations will increase to be on the order of billions, with extreme levels of heterogeneity in post-exascale computing.
 The challenges abound, and there is need for mathematical and computer science research to address them, so as to make post-exascale systems accessible to as broad a swath of the computational science community as possible.
 We are already faced with the challenges of design for adaptability, heterogeneity, dynamic data and work partitioning, and remote and asynchronous execution.
 Looking to the future, there are also the core challenges of designing scientific applications for reconfigurable logic, memory centric and silicon photonics technologies (among others).

-It is anticipated that exascale systems will have $O(10^9)$ ALUs, and perhaps $O(10^{10})$ threads.
+It is anticipated that exascale systems will have $O(10^9)$ ALUs.
 The parallelism needed to go beyond exascale will surely be even greater.
 Research into mathematical algorithms that can both create and sustain this level of parallelism, without excessive synchronization is critically needed.
 Simple operations in familiar algorithms, like computing residuals or Courant numbers threaten to become computational bottlenecks due to the need to coordinate their computation amongst all processors.
 New algorithms that scale effectively, yet are also robust enough to solve a broad range of problems need to be invented.

 Mapping new or existing applications to post-exascale and post-Moore computing systems will be increasingly challenging.
-As discussed in this chapter, increasingly heterogeneous components will be incorporated into systems, to maximize both computing power and energy efficiency.
+As discussed earlier in this chapter, increasingly heterogeneous components will be incorporated into systems, to maximize both computing power and energy efficiency.
 Choosing among the diverse components of one computing environment will be challenging, and porting amongst multiple such systems even more so.
 New execution models will need to be created, with abstractions for components that we do not have today, e.g., quantum-based accelerators and ephemeral FPGA-based functional units.
-Programming systems will need to assist developers face these application challenges by creating and mapping new programming abstractions to diverse machine, and providing tools for both functional and performance debugging that allow users to understand if their programs are running correctly, and with adequate performance, and where to fix them when they are not.
+Programming systems will need to assist developers face these application challenges by creating and mapping new programming abstractions to diverse machines, and providing tools for both functional and performance debugging that allow users to understand if their programs are running correctly, and with adequate performance, and where to fix them when they are not.
+Some of these needs were also identified in the five Priority Research Directions identified in Extreme Heterogeneity workshop report [2]: 1) Maintaining and Improving Programmer Productivity, 2) Managing System Resources Intelligently, 3) Modeling and Predicting Performance, 4) Enabling Reproducible Science Despite Diverse Processors and Non-Determinism, and 5) Facilitating Data Management, Analytics, and Workflows.